The Dronecode Foundation Scholarship program exists to support individuals who may not otherwise have the opportunity to attend in two categories:

 Registration-only scholarships include complimentary registration to the PX4 Developer Summit in New Orleans, LA.
 Travel expenses are not covered under this scholarship type.

-Travel funding scholarships include complimentary registration and up to a maximum of $2,500 USD to reimburse to reimburse actual travel expenses.
+Travel funding scholarships include complimentary registration and up to a maximum of $2,500 USD to reimburse actual travel expenses.
 Please note that reimbursements are made after the event, and the stipend may only be used for the following: coach airfare, hotel / accommodations (up to four nights), transportation to and from the airport, and visa application fee.
 If your travel fund application is approved, you will be required to show proof of attendance in order to be reimbursed.

 Scholarships are awarded based on a combination of need and impact.
 Scholarships are NOT transferable to another person, or any other event.
 Selection will be made by an assembled group of reviewers who will assess each applicant’s request.
 Application information will be kept confidential.